LSanten/LSanten.github.io/_mms-md/JUST-TRANSITION-PRINC.md

 - **Builds What We Need Now**: Urges immediate action to create and expand alternatives to extractive practices, building the foundation for a just and sustainable future.

 ## The Just Transition Framework
+The framework depicts the idea that we need to move away from an **extractive economy** toward a **regenerative economy**.

+Examples of both types of economies are listed in the graphic.
 ![](media/cleanshot_2024-08-18-at-15-11-53@2x.png)